InfinitumForm/serbian-transliteration/readme.txt

 * Only WooCommerce mode is deprecated because of filter options and may be removed in a future version
 * Woocommerce support is moved inside new plugins support
 * Optimization: Plugin and theme support is only activated if there is an active plugin or a theme defined in advance

-= 1.2.3 =
-* Fixed WooCommerce transliteration

-= 1.2.2 =
-* Fixed problem with redirection
-* Added cache control for the transliteration (enabled by default)
-* Added support for the WP cache
-* Added support for the W3 Total Cache
-* Added support for the WP Fastest Cache

-= 1.2.1 =
-* Fixed issue with translating permalink in other (non-Cyrillic) languages
-* Improved PHP code and fixed bugs
-* Added cache control when changing the language script
-* Added an example of a privacy policy due to the use of cookies

-= 1.2.0 =
-* Added language script menu switcher
-* Improved transliteration

 == Frequently Asked Questions ==